Maianki/nft-preview-card-component-main/README.md

 ## My process

 I started with writing all my HTML that I could possibly figure out seeing the challenge screenshots.
 Then I started adding required CSS for each part of the project.
-I was not aware how to change image on hover to add the preview feature so I searched on google and stumbled upon an article that I have linked in the- [resources section](#useful-resources).
+I was not aware how to change image on hover to add the preview feature so I searched on google and stumbled upon an article that I have linked in the [resources section](#useful-resources).
 Finally I had some problems with the footer of my card as the avatar and text around it was not getting aligned in the same line.
 So I tried few tricks and eventually end up getting the desired result using flexboxes.
 ### Built with

 - Semantic HTML5 markup